 26 Best Girl and Boy Shared Bedroom Design Ideas

 For parents living in a small home that lacks the needed number of bedrooms for each child to live separately, pairing the kids together becomes the only option.
-When two girls or two boys share the room decorating, designing and organizing the bedroom is an easy task, as it is inevitable that their interests will be similar.
-However, when it is a girl and boy sharing a room together the task of making the space functional for both can become a daunting and challenging task.
-Luckily, parents facing this unenviable situation can sleep easy knowing that with a little bit of creativity and hard work a boy and girl shared bedroom is possible.
+When two girls or two boys share the room decorating, designing and organizing the bedroom is an easy task.
+In fact it is inevitable that their interests will be similar.
+However, it is not like that when it comes to a girl and boy shared bedroom.
+The task of making the space functional for both can become a daunting and challenging task.
+Luckily, parents facing this unenviable situation can sleep easy knowing some tricks.
+With a little bit of creativity and hard work a boy and girl shared bedroom is possible.
 Continue reading to learn tips and advice for how to make a shared bedroom a reality.

 Great girl and boy room designed by insomnia

 Depending on the ages of the kids, room sharing can become even more difficult.
 If the kids are closer in age it may be easier to design the room.
 That is because a gender-neutral theme can be selected.
 However, when the children’s ages differ greatly more time is necessary for making sure the room will be comfortable for both kids.
 Since every child has different tastes, temperaments and preferences it is best to divide the layout of the bedroom into three spaces.
 Two private areas and one shared zone.

 No matter the age of the child, the bedroom is often a private sanctuary that kids can retreat to for comfort and relaxation.
 Therefore, if a boy and girl are sharing a space together, it is important to give each child their own unique space.
 For a boy, one side of the room may be decorated in a sports theme while for the girl the opposite side may be a princess theme.
 With the room divided in two sides, create a common space in the room that can be shared by both the boy and girl.

 Photos of boy and girl rooms